Distance-Modding/Mod.OnlineAdditions/README.md

 - Ability to change the length of time for the timeout in multiplayer

 KNOWN ISSUE:
 When collisions are active the network cars are fairly jittery.
+Not ideal. <br>
-Not ideal Also, when you are spectating you have to wait until a network car respawns for their physics to be corrected.
+Also, when you are spectating you have to wait until a network car respawns for their physics to be corrected.

 Motorcycle Mode will get disabled in multiplayer.